meg-gutshall/flatiron-curriculum-notes/intro-to-ruby-development/methods/display-tic-tac-toe-board-example.md

-# Display Tic Tac Toe Board Example
+# Lesson: Display Tic Tac Toe Board Example

+## Notes

 Because our program is going to have to display the board repeatedly, we should encapsulate the procedure of printing a board within a method so that we can simply call it whenever we need to print the board.